top of page

 But I’m not.

-I’m tracing the way the world taught me to be quiet.
-The way complicity was the cost of survival.
 I’ve swallowed that guilt long enough to know: it doesn’t belong to me.

-But trauma doesn’t care about fairness.
-It loops back in whispers and accusations, in moments when you’re doing the dishes and suddenly you’re back on that cold hospital table looking at those podgy fingers and smug face laughing, revelling in your utterly horrified confusion and helplessness.
+It loops back in whispers and accusations, in moments when you’re doing the dishes twenty years later, and suddenly you’re back on that cold hospital table with that podgy fingered man.

 Trauma rewrites you.